 1. How does California law define workplace harassment?

-The legal definition of workplace harassment under California’s Fair Employment and Housing Act (“FEHA”) encompasses two distinct forms of harassing behavior.
-These are:
+The legal definition of workplace harassment under California’s Fair Employment and Housing Act (“FEHA”) encompasses two forms of harassing behavior:

 - “Quid pro quo” harassment, in which a supervisor asks you to engage in sexual activity as a condition of receiving some form of benefit at work (a promotion, a raise, retention in your job, etc.); and

-- “Hostile work environment” harassment, in which severe or pervasive harassing conduct or workplace bullying create an abusive work environment for you.3
+- “Hostile work environment” harassment, in which severe or pervasive harassing conduct, workplace bullying, or offensive jokes and comments create an abusive work environment for you.3

-Note that isolated, minor incidents of insensitive behavior do not constitute harassment under Government Code 12940.5
+Note that isolated, minor incidents of insensitive behavior do not constitute harassment.6

 - Race,